scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.md

   }
 ```

-Now we have an interpreter loop that returns values instead of making calls, and so does not consume stack space.
+This gives us an interpreter loop that returns values instead of making calls, and so does not consume stack space.
-However, we need to actually make this calls at some point, and this is where we add the trampoline.
+However, we need to actually make these calls at some point, and doing this is the job of the trampoline.
-The trampoline is simply a tail-recursive loop that actually makes the calls until it reaches `Done`.
+The trampoline is simply a tail-recursive loop that makes calls until it reaches `Done`.

 ```scala
 def trampoline(next: Call): Option[Int] =